AryanAbhale26/Authentication-/README.md

 ## License
 This project is licensed under the MIT License.

-Feel free to copy and paste this directly into your GitHub README editor.
+Feel free to copy and paste this directly into your code editor.
 If you have any other modifications or questions, let me know!